warvariuc/python-websocket-channels/README.rst

 Inspiderd by https://devcenter.heroku.com/articles/python-websockets and https://github.com/kennethreitz/flask-sockets

-The middleware allows URLs to include variable parts.
+The middleware is not Flask specific, it can be used around any WSGI application.

 The server uses `Redis Pub/Sub subsystem <https://github.com/andymccurdy/redis-py#publish--subscribe>`_ to ensure that all connected clients recieve the message, even if there are several Gunicorn